orbisgis/lczexplore/docs/articles/joss/paper.md

 Climate change is a growing concern for city planners with a special focus on Urban Heat Island phenomenons.
 The terms *rural* and *urban* lack of a clear definition and different classifications of urban and rural landscapes were proposed.
-Stewart and Oke [@stewart2012local] defined an approach that complies with [@grigg1965logic] criteria of geographical classification.
+@stewart2012local defined an approach that complies with criteria of geographical classification defined in [@grigg1965logic].
 Their Local Climate Zones (LCZ) are based on a logical segmentation of land-use and urban canopy parameters and define 10 urban types and 7 land cover types.

 LCZ have gained popularity in the past decade as they sum up relevant information and can help, for instance, apprehend the intensity of the Urban Heat Island [@kotharkar2018evaluating].

 Several methods aim to classify a territory into LCZ, but only few workflows allow an automatic classification for any given area.
-[@quan2021systematic] distinguishes two main streams of production of these LCZ:
+@quan2021systematic distinguishes two main streams of production of these LCZ:
 - the raster stream processes remotely sensed information, and applies machine learning algorithms trained using local experts' knowledge.
 In this way, the WUDAPT community [@chingWUDAPTUrbanWeather2018a] produced thousands of city-based LCZ maps (accessible via the LCZ Generator ([@demuzereLCZGeneratorWeb2021]))